 Anxiety is ruining my marriage, help!
 With all of the stress that is going on in the world and in the news coupled with managing work, the family, and all of your day to day responsibilities it’s no wonder that so many of you feel anxious!
+The effects of anxiety can ruin romantic relationships, marriages, friendships, and careers.

-Our fast paced lives can be quite stressful.
+Our fast-paced lives can be quite stressful.

 And when we don’t have the tools to calm ourselves down and function efficiently, that anxiety can downright ruin our relationships.